-2.9.3 FI's planned measures
+2.9.2 FI's planned measures

-In order to increase transparency of Pillar 2, FI will publish the capital effect of the parts that can be fully or partially said to have macroprudential purposes, such as the risk weight floor, in detail for all the large groups concerned.24 The consequence analysis in section 7 of this memorandum describes the parts of the supervisory capital assessment referred to here, for each individual large group concerned.
+The capital effect of the parts that can be fully or partially said to have macroprudential purposes, such as the risk weight floor, will be published in detail by FI for all the large groups concerned.
+The consequence analysis in section 7 of this memorandum describes the parts of the supervisory capital assessment referred to here, for each individual large group concerned.
 FI also intends to publish, on a quarterly basis, updated figures for the large groups, regarding these very components of the supervisory capital assessment.

 The specific own funds requirement imposed by FI on the firms in the framework of Pillar 2 are made up of many different components that vary in character.
-Some components, such as those presently pertaining to systemic risk and the risk weight floor, are standardised using the exact same calculation method for all firms covered, while others encompass more individualised assessment methods.25 FI has an ambition to standardise the assessment of further risk types included in the Pillar 2 basic requirement, and in connection therewith publish the methods of this assessment.
-Once a standardised approach for capital assessment has been made public, FI will also publish and, in relevant parts, quarterly update the outcome of the assessment at firm level.
+Some components, such as those presently pertaining to systemic risk and the risk weight floor, are standardised using the exact same calculation method for all firms covered, while others encompass more individualised assessment methods.
+FI has an ambition to standardise the assessment of